Health Crisis Protocol Policy

 Policy Number: HR-19

-Effective Date: January 2017
+Effective Date: July 2020

 Implementation of this policy is the responsibility of the Department of Human Resources.

-The President of Drexel University Online is the Drexel University Online official responsible for the administration of this policy.
+The Executive Vice President, Treasurer and Chief Operating Officer is the Drexel University official responsible for the administration of this policy.

 Professional Staff Member is defined as an individual employed in any non-faculty category by Drexel University Online, including an individual who is deemed to be either exempt or non-exempt under the provisions of the Fair Labor Standards Act (FLSA) and/or applicable state law.

 Social Distancing is a public health practice designed to limit the spread of infection by ensuring sufficient physical distance between individuals.
 Taking measures to ensure social distancing decreases opportunities for close contact among persons, thereby decreasing the potential for disease transmission among people and slowing the spread of disease.

 Student is defined as any undergraduate, graduate, or un-matriculated individual taking classes/workshops at Drexel University, including in-class, online, not-for-credit, and one-time courses and workshops.

 - In the event of a health crisis, the University President, the Executive Vice President, Treasurer and Chief Operating Officer, and the Executive Vice President and Provost, in consultation with other University leaders as needed, will determine the appropriate health and safety measures to employ based on the specific circumstances of the health crisis at that time.
 Federal, state, and local governing authorities may provide guidance in making the determination, and those authorities are likely to follow Center for Disease Control (CDC) and World Health Organization (WHO) guidelines.